Lightroom Classic or Lightroom CC. What’s the difference and which one do I want for my photo editing needs?

 - Are a longtime Lightroom user interested in keeping things the same

-- Want to do all of your photo editing on a desktop or laptop
+- Want to do all of your photo edits on a desktop or laptop

-- Use the other modules of Lightroom (Print, Map, Slideshow, etc.)
+- Use Ligthroom’s other modules (Print, Map, Slideshow, etc.)

 - Want maximum tools and functionality of the application